codeset-ai/codeset-ai.github.io/blog-posts/platform-launch-python-gym.md

 **Codeset Platform** provides API access to sandboxed, reproducible environments for training and evaluating code agents.
 Each environment comes pre-configured with dependencies, test suites, and verification scripts—accessible through a simple Python SDK.

 **codeset-gym-python** is our first training dataset: 1,000 real-world bug-fixing tasks spanning 274 Python repositories, complete with issue descriptions, commit history, and comprehensive test suites.
-These samples are drawn from permissively licensed repositories and include novel tasks not found in existing public datasets.
-We'll be releasing additional samples in the coming weeks.
+These samples are drawn from permissively licensed repositories and include **novel samples** not found in any existing public datasets¹.
+We'll be releasing additional samples in the coming weeks. **codeset-gym-python** is available on [HF](XXX) and on the **Codeset Platform** from day one!

 ## Why This Matters